 If you want to add to your experience of Iceland by joining a local tour and trying your hands on some fun outdoor activities, then you will need to take the cost of these tours into account when budgeting.
 You can find the prices of tours and activities with our partners here.

-When deciding what cars to rent for a 5-day self-drive tour of Iceland, the most important things to consider include;
+When deciding what cars to rent for a 5 days in Iceland, the most important things to consider include:

 - The budget you have in mind for your trip as a whole, because different car types will be priced differently for rent.